IBMTechSales/klp-think2022-labs/1158-Docker-Containers+OpenShift/1158-Part1-IntroContainer/README.md

     The typical use case is to run a shell command, so you can use the shell to navigate within the container and run other commands.
     However, our image is tiny, and there is no built-in shell.

-    For the purpose of this lab, we'll execute the same command again:
+    For the purpose of this lab, we'll execute the same command again by invoking the **hello-openshift** executable that we just extracted from the tar file:

 	```
 	docker exec -ti hello1 /hello-openshift .